imlixinyang/HiSD/README.md

 ## Easy Use (for Both Jupyter Notebook and Python Script)

-Download the pretrained checkpoint in [Baidu Drive](https://pan.baidu.com/s/1DuPMszuyIwkfRVQN8sbOkw) (Password:ihxf) or [Google Drive](https://drive.google.com/file/d/1LzrJmpb-E3Fxo80kBlHDsUpcon7DaF1X/view?usp=sharing).
+Download the pretrained checkpoint in [Baidu Drive](https://pan.baidu.com/s/1RDadAfRVCPz6ztK6f1MEMQ) (Password:kjr5) or [Google Drive](https://drive.google.com/file/d/1K5DYTHTVjXLBIeexJtz89Y-4pKynvMmE/view?usp=sharing).
 Then put it into the root of this repo.

 Open "easy_use.ipynb" and you can manipolate the facial attributes by yourself!